 Oregon's Forest Landowners

-Eco oregion researched:
+Eco pregion researched:

-1. Using the map on your ecoregion's overview, draw the boundaries of your ecoregion on the Oregon Forestland Ownership map.
+1. Using the map on your ecoregion's overview, draw the boundaries of your ecoregion on the Who Owns the Forests? map.

-2. Looking at the Oregon Forestland Ownership map, what patterns of forest ownership do you notice in this ecoregion?
+2. Looking at the Who Owns the Forests? map, what patterns of forest ownership do you notice in this ecoregion?

 3. Estimate the percentage of forestland owned by each of the following in this ecoregion.
 In addition to your answer, explain the method you used to estimate it.

 a.
 The federal government (including Bureau of Land Management, National Park, and National Forest lands)

 b.
 Private industrial companies

 c.
 Families and individuals

 d.
 Tribal governments

 e.
 Oregon state government

-4. Using the Forests of Oregon poster, identify which forest types are most prevalent in this ecoregion.
+4. Using the Oregon's Forests poster, identify which forest types are most prevalent in this ecoregion.
 Why do you think these types are most prevalent here?

-- 5. Using your ecoregion's overview or other sources, identify possible challenges forest owners in this ecoregion face.
+5. Using your ecoregion's overview or other sources, identify possible challenges forest owners in this ecoregion face.